-Small-lot single family detached residential still
+Small-lot single family detached residential dom-

-dominates (with lots of approx. 6,000 to 10,000 sq ft), but duplexes or townhomes may be appropriate if design criteria are met to protect neighborhood character.
+inates (with lots of approx. 6,000 to 10,000 sq ft), but duplexes or townhomes may be appropriate if design criteria are met to protect neighborhood character.
 Some small-scale service or office uses may be appropriate at select locations.

-Buildings are closer to the street, some side and alley-loaded developments may be close to the sidewalk.
+Buildings are closer to the street, some side- and alley-loaded developments may be close to the sidewalk.
 Parking at nonresidential uses should be in the rear, to preserve walkability.
-On-street parking should be provided if densities exceed 4 dwelling units per acre.
+On-street parking should be provided if densities exceed 4 dwelling units per acre or lot frontage of less than 50 feet per home.